 Just a quick note to thank you very much for arranging the deal with the piano.We are delighted with it and there were great compliments from Jane Rutter’s pianist who is the conductor for an orchestra in Hong Kong.It will add an enormous advantage to potential clients who wish to hire the space.Indeed the classical fraternity is very excited.

 Trevor Keeling, General Manager, Dance North.
 March 2014

 We were thrilled to recently receive the most generous donation of lighting from the old Cowshed at James Cook University.
 This represents an enormous contribution to our aging lighting system.
 Not only has it enabled us to put out to pasture some rather antiquated and obsolete items, but it also greatly increases our capacity for producing better lighting design.

-In addition, we are equally pleased to continue our sponsorship relationship with the School of Creative Arts, in particular in the development of the Dance North School of Arts as a viable theatre and performance space in Townsville CBD.
-The James Cook University School of Creative Arts supports the School of Arts by providing performance grade pianos when we have visiting artists.
+In addition, we are equally pleased to continue our sponsorship relationship with Creative Arts at JCU, in particular in the development of the Dance North School of Arts as a viable theatre and performance space in Townsville CBD.
+Creative Arts at JCU supports the the Arts by providing performance grade pianos when we have visiting artists.
 Recently, we hosted an Opera Queensland workshop series and performance which involved both young people and the over 50s who performed with artists from Opera Queensland.
 This was a great success, no doubt assisted in no small way with the piano that was sponsored by JCU.

 Trevor Keeling, General Manager, Dance North.
 August 2012